ChrisDTon/ACIT4610-GP/Comparing ACO and PSO for VRPTW/README.md

 ## ACO
 - Algorithm based on the food gathering and search behavior of a colony of ants
-- All ants leave behind pheramon that evaporates, commonly traveled routes will have their pheramon replenished and reinforced
+- All ants leave behind pheramon that evaporates, commonly traveled routes will have their pheramon replenished and reinforced due to distance and later amount of ants traveling them

 ## PSO
 - Algorithm inspired by the flocking behavior of birds, and schooling behavior of fish